 Typography plays an important role in how audiences read and understand printed materials.

 Accessibility considerations should always guide typography choices in design, even in print if you plan to mix fonts.
-Sans-serif typefaces are generally clearer and easier to read for many audiences, particularly in body copy.
+Sans serif typefaces are generally clearer and easier to read for many audiences, particularly in body copy.

-For this reason, in print materials, you should prioritize sans-serif fonts for body text, while serif typefaces may be used selectively for headlines or stylistic emphasis in areas for quotes, etc.
+For this reason, in print materials, you should prioritize sans serif fonts for body text, while serif typefaces may be used selectively for headlines or stylistic emphasis in areas for quotes, etc.

-Approved typefaces for print
+Primary approved typefaces for print

 The following typefaces are approved for use in university print materials:

-Garamond (all fonts and weights) (serif)
+- Garamond (all fonts and weights)

-Gotham (all fonts and weights) (sans-serif)
+- Gotham (all fonts and weights)

 These typefaces can be used in an array of combinations and weights to give the illusion of more variety.

-Approved typefaces for print
+Secondary approved typefaces for print

 Sometimes the typeface (or font) files we provide won’t work on your computer.
 In that case, these standard system fonts are acceptable replacements:

-Century Gothic (all fonts and weights)
+- Times (all fonts and weights)

-Arial (all fonts and weights)
+- Century Gothic (all fonts and weights)

-Times (all fonts and weights)
+- Arial (all fonts and weights)

 Replacement typefaces are mainly for body text or header/footer text.
 These typefaces should not be used for large displays such as posters, banners, etc.